Tornadoes of 1971

 This page documents the tornadoes and tornado outbreaks of 1971, primarily in the United States.
 Most tornadoes form in the U.S., although some events may take place internationally.
 Tornado statistics for older years like this often appear significantly lower than modern years due to fewer reports or confirmed tornadoes.
+There were 160 Tornado related deaths in 1971, 159 in the United States and 1 in France.

 Events

 Numbers for 1971 were above average for the 1950–1970 period, having a total of 889 confirmed tornadoes.
 Several very deadly tornadoes occurred, bringing the death total up to 159 people for the yearly total.
 Over 2700 people were injured by the end of 1971.